AIE-Lafayette/SummerCamp3D/README.md

 ![Input1](Images/Input1.png)

-After attaching the script to the player, the player should be able move freely to either side.
+After attaching the script to the player, set the horizontal speed to 8.
+The player should now be able move freely to either side.
 The only problem now is that the the player can move off the sides of the stage.
 We can fix this really easily by clamping the player's position.
 Modify the player movement script so that it looks like this:

 ![PlayerMove3](Images/PlayerMove3.png)

 Set the x minimum to be -5, and the x maximum to 5.
 Now the player should not be able to move off of the side of the stage.

 Lastly, lets give our player the ability to jump.
 Jumping will allow us to make more interesting obstacles and terrain for our level.
 We'll be jumping by adding a force upwards to our player character, so we'll need to add a physics component.
-Select the player, and click the "Add Component" button at the bottom of the inspector.
+Select the player sphere in Unity, and click the "Add Component" button at the bottom of the inspector.
 The component we'll want to add is the "Rigidbody" component.
 With this component we can give our game object mass, apply gravity, apply forces to push it around the scene, etc. To add the ability to jump, modify the movement and the input scripts so that they look like the following:

 ![PlayerMove4](Images/PlayerMove4.png)

 ![Input2](Images/Input2.png)

-Set the jump force value for the player in Unity to be 15 and play the game.
+Set the jump force value for the player in Unity to be 8 and play the game.
 You should now be able to jump by pressing the 'W' key.
 The only problem now is that the player is able to jump infinitely in the air.
 This is because we didn't specify when the player is allowed to jump.
 We need to tweak our movement system to that the player can only jump if they are on the ground.

 To start, double click on the player game object in the hierarchy tab to make the scene camera focus on it.
 Next we'll need to add a separate collider to the player that can check for floor collision.
 Right click on the player, select "3D Object -> Cube", and name the cube "GroundCollider".
 We need to change the position and scale of the cube so that it's just barely sticking out at the bottom of the sphere.
 If the cube isn't positioned correctly, our jumps can feel laggy and inconsistent.
-Set the scale on all axis to be 0.6 and Set the y position to be -0.2.
+Set the scale on all axis to be 0.6 and set the y position to be -0.2.

 ![GroundCollider1](Images/GroundCollider1.png)

 Underneath the transform component, there is a component called "Box Collider".
 As the name implies, this is the object that's responsible for collision.
 By default all objects have solid collision; meaning it doesn't allow objects to pass through it.
 This is going to be a bit of a problem for us here.
 If our ground collider has solid collision, it would make our player stand awkwardly on top of it, and cause weird collision issues in the future.
-Fortunately Unity gives us a way to register collisions while allowing objects to pass through.
+Fortunately Unity gives us a way to register collisions while allowing objects to pass through each other.
 Click the "IsTrigger" check box on the component to enable this feature.

 Although the visual could be useful for debugging, our player doesn't need to see the cube in game.
 We can make the cube invisible by clicking on the check box near the "MeshRenderer" component.